Atching Tan Song (I), The

 Kennedy-FolksongsOfBritainAndIreland 337, "The Atching Tan Song" (1 main text plus 1 in the notes, 1 tune)

 cf. "The Atching Tan Song (II)"

-NOTES: The song is macaronic, combining Travellers' cant with English.
-This shares some lyrics (references to "tent-rods, ridge-poles, and kittles") in the first verse with "The Atching Tan Song (II)", but they seem otherwise separate.
+NOTES [91 words]: The song is macaronic, combining Travellers' cant with English.
+This shares some lyrics (references to "tent-rods, ridge-poles, and kittles") in the first verse with "The Atching Tan Song (II)" [which causes Roud to lump them - RBW], but they seem otherwise separate.